 * No more than 2 courses taken outside of UC Berkeley can be used to satisfy the upper division major requirements

 * Psych 10/101 must be completed during your sophomore or junior year at UCB

 * You may fulfill your breadth requirements while abroad.
 Consult an L&S adviser.

 Have a Course in Mind?
 Will it Count Towards the Major?

-Click on the list of pre-approved Study Abroad Courses, on the right, to view courses abroad that may be counted towards your Psychology degree.
-If you would like to take a particular psychology course abroad that is not currently on the list, you can make sure it counts towards the major requirements by submiting a Syllabus Review Form to the Student Services Office before you go abroad.
+Click on the list of Study Abroad Courses, on the right, to view courses abroad that have been approved to be counted towards a Psychology degree.
+This list includes courses that are currently approved as well as courses that have been approved in the past.
+If you would like to take a particular course abroad that is not on the list or which is no longer approved, you can make sure it counts towards your major requirements by submitting a Syllabus Review Form to the Student Services Office before you go abroad.
 The Curriculum Committee will review the syllabus and determine equivalency.